StefanPophristic/eyetracking_replications/README.md

 **2_webgazer**: This is a replication of the original Sun and Breheny 2020 eye-tracking study, but as an online eye-tracking study.
 You can find the published report on this study in the output folder or [here](https://alpslab.stanford.edu//papers/2021_DegenKursatLeigh.pdf).
 You can find a copy of the analysis and the experiment in this repo.

 **3_production**: This is the production version of this study.
 It was published as Degen & Pophristic 2022.
 You can find the published version in the output folder (online link forthcoming).
 We ran 2 versions of this production experiment: the version labeled 3.1 had no exposure whereas the version labelled 3.2 had 4 exposure trials using all four quantifiers from the original Sun and Breheny experiment ("all", "some", "two", and "three").
 You can find near duplicates of both the experimental files and the analyses for both of these versions in this repo.
 In the analysis folder there is likewise a cogsci_papers folder which stitches together the graphs from both individual experimental analyses.

-# Repo organization

-This repo is organized as follows:

-- **analysis**: folder containing all raw data, all processed/cleaned data, analysis scripts, and graphs
-- **experiments**: folder containing all experimental scripts.
-Opening the *index.html* file of any given experiment should allow you to run the experiment locally.
-Stimuli lists of each experiment can be found in *js>stimuli.js*.
-- **materials**: This folder contains copies of the original studies if they are not available elsewhere.
-- **output**: This folder contains finished papers, conference submissions, and presentations pertaining to this project.
-- **readings**: this folder contains copies of the original papers for easy access.

-Studies are labelled after the original study they are based off of: SunBreheny and RyskinEtAl.
-The individual experiments can be found in folders of the same name.